mismatchtea/mismatchtea.github.io/about/index.md

 It is [hosted][hosted] on [GitHub Pages][pages], so you are welcome to take a look.

-### images
-Some of the images use the .svg format, which require a modern browser to render.

 ### beamer presentations
 These presentations use the Beamer $$\LaTeX{}$$ class to produce PDFs.
 In order to run them as a presentation in [Adobe Reader][reader] use ```ctrl + L ``` (windows).